-Risk assessment register (with relevant technical controls to mitigate risks to acceptable levels) Results of technical health checks (Cyber Essentials Plus reports etc) Records of random checks to ensure technical controls are working.
+Documents (evidence) Required Risk assessment register (with relevant technical controls to mitigate risks to acceptable levels) Results of technical health checks (Cyber Essentials Plus reports etc) Records of random checks to ensure technical controls are working.
 Record of regular backups and restore operations to test backup is working.
 Record of all Breaches that have been reported (including time lag, outcomes, remediation, lessons learned) Records of business continuity tests Records of removal / return /destruction of Data assets.
 And signed contract of third parties used in data destruction.
 Letters of assurance from vendors saying they have privacy built in by design.
-8 Dealing with Requests for Access by Data Subjects Deal with any requests for access by data subjects correctly within their legal rights Have a known set procedure for dealing with any data subject access requests without undue delay and at the latest within the set legal deadline of one month and a nominated person or team to co-ordinate the gathering of the data requested Publish the name of the contact to whom such requests should be sent and where they should be sent to simplify the process Make sure public facing staff have been trained and can identify an access request and know where to refer it without delay Make sure staff know how to verify the identity of the data subject making the request If the request is unclear or the organisation holds a large quantity of data that could satisfy the request requirements then request clarification as to information requested or the processing activities to which the request relates Develop template letters in response to a request to ensure acknowledgement of the request and to ensure all elements of supporting information are provided in the final response.
+8 Dealing with Requests for Access by Data Subjects Deal with any request for access by data subjects correctly The organisation shall; have a set procedure for dealing with any data subject access requests, publish the name and address of the contact to whom such requests should be sent, make sure public facing staff have been trained and can identify an access request and know where to refer it, make sure staff know how to verify the identity of the data subject making the request provide template letters in response to a request to ensure acknowledgement of the request and to ensure all elements of supporting information are provided in the final response. consider applicable exemptions before providing the data requested and whether redacting the data is appropriate or whether another's consent is required before disclosure if the data requested contains another's personal data, have an internal complaints stage for any data subjects unsatisfied with the original decision which also refers to the next stage of being able to make a complaint to the supervisory authority keep an internal record of data subject access requests received

-Consider applicable exemptions before providing the data requested and whether redacting the data is appropriate or whether another's consent is required before disclosure if the date requested contains another's personal data Have an internal complaints stage for any data subjects unsatisfied with the original decision which also refers to the next stage of being able to make a complaint to the supervisory authority Keep an internal record of data subject access requests received Documents (evidence) Required Training record that staff understand Subject Access Requests.
+Documents (evidence) Required Training record that staff understand Subject Access Requests.
 Subject Access Request register (including format of the information requested - in respect to standard 9) Register of complaints in regards to Subject Access Requests.
-Access Request Procedure Exemptions and further consent register 9 Dealing with Requests for Data Portability Deal with any requests from a data subject for data portability within the legal rights of the data subject If a request is received for access to the personal data of a data subject in a commonly used electronic form then the organisation should provide the data in a commonly used electronic form unless the data subject requests otherwise The organisation can be required to provide information in a structured, commonly used and machine readable form and must comply with this request, subject to any applicable exemptions, where the personal data is being processed by electronic means, was provided to the organisation by the data subject and where the legal basis for processing is consent from the data subject or to fulfil a contract or steps preparatory to a contract being entered into A data subject can also request that their personal data is transmitted directly to another organisation without hindrance by the organisation where it is technically feasible to do so.
+Access Request Procedure Exemptions and further consent register 9 Dealing with Requests for Data Portability Deal with any requests from a data subject for data portability The organisation shall; If a request is received for access to the personal data in a commonly used electronic form then the organisation should provide the data in a commonly used electronic form unless the data subject requests otherwise if required, provide information in a structured, commonly used and machine readable form, subject to any applicable exemptions, where the personal data is being processed by electronic means, was provided to the organisation by the data subject and where the legal basis for processing is consent from the data subject or to fulfil a contract or steps preparatory to a contract being entered into A data subject can also request that their personal data is transmitted directly to another organisation without hindrance by the organisation where it is technically feasible to do so.
+Documents (evidence) Required (see 8.2)